cassiebreviu/StableDiffusion/README.md

 This repo contains the logic to do inferencing for the popular Stable Diffusion deep learning model in C#.
 Stable Diffusion models denoise a static image to create an image that represents the text prompt given by the user.

-For the below example sentence the [CLIP model](https://huggingface.co/docs/transformers/model_doc/clip) creates a text embedding that "understands" text and image relationship.
+For the below example sentence the [CLIP model](https://huggingface.co/docs/transformers/model_doc/clip) creates a text embedding that connects text to image.
 A random noise image is created and then denoised with the `unet` model and scheduler algorithm to create an image that represents the text prompt.
+Lastly the decoder model `vae_decoder` is used to create a final image that is the result of the text prompt and the latent image.

 ```text
 "make a picture of green tree with flowers around it and a red sky"